Faculty of Communication of Pontevedra

-The Faculty of Communication of Pontevedra is a Spanish faculty of communication founded in 1993 in Pontevedra and based in the A Xunqueira campus.
+The Faculty of Communication of Pontevedra is a university faculty founded in 1993 in the Spanish city of Pontevedra, located in the campus of A Xunqueira, in the north of the city.

+The faculty belongs to the Pontevedra Campus, integrated in the Galician University System and dependent on the University of Vigo.
+It offers undergraduate, graduate and doctoral studies in Communication.

 History

 The Faculty of Social Sciences of Pontevedra, which is the origin of the current Faculty of Communication, was created by Decree 192/1993, of 29 July, in its article 19.
 The degree in Advertising and Public relations, the only one in the Galician university system, was the first to be implemented in the Faculty.
 The dean-commissioner who drew up the programme for the new degree was Alejandro Pizarroso Quintero, professor at the Faculty of Information Sciences of the Complutense University of Madrid.
 The programme was approved on 1 July 1994.

 The Faculty of Social Sciences began operating in Pontevedra on 10 October 1994 in a temporary building, the former Provincial Hospice in Sierra Street, where it remained until 2000, when the new large Faculty building built on the A Xunqueira Campus, designed by the Santiago de Compostela architect José Carlos Arrojo Lois, began its activities.

 In 1999, by Decree 250/1999 of 9 September, Article 4, management and public administration studies were proposed as a second university degree to be obtained in the college.

 In May 2003, the faculty was allowed to offer a degree in audiovisual communication and the name of the faculty was changed from Social Sciences to Faculty of Social Sciences and Communication.

-On 7 July 2022, by Decree 133/2022, the Faculty of Management and Public Leadership was created on the Pontevedra campus, and the degree in Management and Public Leadership is now offered in this faculty.
+On 7 July 2022, by Decree 133/2022, the Faculty of Public Management and Administration was created on the Pontevedra campus, and the bachelor's degree in public management and administration and the Master in Public Management and Institutional Leadership are now offered in this faculty.

 On 29 December 2022, by Decree 230/2022 of the Regional Ministry of Education, the faculty was renamed Faculty of Communication.